-Senate Democrats question if Trump nominee had role in kid separation
+Senate Democrats question if Trump nominee had role in child separation

-WASHINGTON (Reuters) - Two U.S. Senate Democrats have written to President Donald Trump’s nominee to head up the U.S. consumer watchdog agency, seeking documents to determine whether she had a role in the administration’s policy of separating children from their illegal immigrant families.
+WASHINGTON (Reuters) - Two U.S. Senate Democrats have written to President Donald Trump’s nominee to head up the U.S. consumer watchdog agency, seeking documents to determine whether she had a role in the administration’s policy of separating immigrant children from their families.

 Trump on Monday formally nominated Kathy Kraninger, a senior official at the Office of Management and Budget (OMB), to head the Consumer Financial Protection Bureau (CFPB), drawing criticism from Democrats and consumer advocates, and dividing Republicans.